premnathmsc/premnathmsc/README.md

 - 👀 9+ Years of Experience and Resourceful Solutions Development experience in all phases of software development projects in planning, analysis, design, development, and implementation of web applications using PHP-MYSQL related technologies.

+E-commerce, Integration, Education, Real Estate, Job Portals, Booking Applications As a Technical Project Manager
+ Good in Client Interaction, Project Requirement Analysis, Project Planning, Resource Management Good knowledge in PHP, MySQL , MVC , CakePHP ,Code Igniter ,Joomla ,Open Cart , Jquery Having Knowledge in open sources Smarty, Elgg, Drupal, Magento, Prestashop, Wordpress Well versed with Portal development and E-commerce Development and optimization Good in prioritizing, organizing and handling multiple tasks.
+Good in Analytical skills and Problem solving
+Willing to challenges and to adapt to new technologies Self-motivated and hard worker

   Framework - Symphony2.4
   Knowledge in front-end development using HTML 5, CSS 3, Ajax, JQuery Experience in Object Oriented Programming / Modular programming.